dev-xo/remix-saas/README.md

 ### Prisma Migrations

 If your database choice was PostgreSQL, you will need to run Prisma migrations with your Postgres client running on the background.
 In order to accomplish this, you will need to remove the folder inside `/prisma` called `/migrations`, and run `npx prisma migrate dev --name init` to properly setup them.

+### Package Manager

+If you are using `PNPM` Package Manager, probably you will have to deal with some Prisma imports issue.
+Feel free to have a search on google about this topic.

+We strongly recommend using `npm` or `yarn` instead.

 ### Authentication